 Achieving high performance and resilience in your storage network is crucial for ensuring optimal data throughput and reliability within your Kubernetes environment.
-This section provides a detailed look at the recommended network architecture for integrating Lightbits with AMD-based servers.
+This section provides a detailed look at the recommended network architecture for integrating Lightbits on Intel-based servers and explaining the concept of a Lightbits instance as it relates to socket configuration.